aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 Like we did in Haskell with the `Functor` and `Applicative` typeclasses, we want to *lift* ordinary functions into functions that operate on signals.
-A general solution to *lift* a function `f` with an arbitrary number of arguments can be implemented like this:
+A general solution for an arbitrary function `f` consists in creating a function `g` that accepts any number of signals as arguments, and that returns another signal constructed like this:

+* Make a list with the first sample of each argument, and call `f` on them.
+* Make a list with the rest of each argument and call `g` on them.
+* *Cons* the results of `f` and `g` into a new signal.

 ```racket
 (define (signal-lift f)